 There are two main situations that could lead to co-driver liability.
 The first is when a co-driver fails to act in order to stop dangerous behavior by the lead driver, such as:

 - Intoxication.
 If the co-driver is aware that the lead driver is driving drunk or is taking prescription medications that could affect driving ability, he has a duty to stop him from driving.

 - Distraction.
 If the lead driver is texting while driving—or is distracted in some other way—the co-driver is responsible for stopping the behavior.

 - Fatigue.
-While the driver may not be aware that he is drifting out of his lane due to fatigue, if the co-driver sees this, he has a duty to get the driver to pull off to rest or switch drivers.
+While the tired truck driver may not be aware that he is drifting out of his lane due to fatigue, if the co-driver sees this, he has a duty to get the driver to pull off to rest or switch drivers.

 - Falsifying records.
 If a co-driver is aware that the hours-of-service log is being falsified, he's just as accountable as the driver who enters the false information.

-In order to hold a co-driver liable following a crash caused by one of these factors, it will have to be proven that he was aware of the issue and did nothing to stop it.
+In order to hold a co-driver liable following a truck crash caused by one of these factors, it will have to be proven that he was aware of the issue and did nothing to stop it.

 The second cause of co-driver liability involves actions the co-driver takes.
 In some cases, the co-driver may be held solely or primarily responsible.
 The following scenarios are possible examples: